Student walking into the red door entrance at the School of Education building.

 Advanced Seminar in Educational Measurement and Statistics

-Other courses in the Learning Sciences, Human Development, and School Psychology tracks or any other approved course by the Quantitative Methods faculty as covering appropriate content in quantitative methods.
+Other courses in the Learning Sciences and Human Development track, and School Psychology degree or any other approved course by the Quantitative Methods faculty that fit into the student's program of study.

 Breadth coursework9